 To overcome these challenges, bug bounty platforms were created, aggregating bug bounty programs from multiple organizations.
 Such platforms give security researchers the freedom to find projects they like.
 Platforms help customers define program scope, target applications, and testing systems.
 They also take care of communication with researchers and verification of their reports.
 This frees up resources of customers' IT teams, so they can focus on improving their systems and applications based on vulnerability reports.

-Security researchers, in turn, can benefit from speedy feedback provided by platform representatives, fair rewards that are significantly higher if a detected vulnerability could trigger an unacceptable event, and rating systems that pave the road to more profitable private programs.
+Security researchers, in turn, can benefit from speedy feedback provided by platform representatives, fair rewards that are significantly higher if a detected vulnerability could trigger a non-tolerable event, and rating systems that pave the road to more profitable private programs.
 All these measures foster competition and drive improvement among community members.

 This report presents the results of our study covering 24 of the largest and most active (at the time of the study) bug bounty platforms from across the globe.
 We considered the following parameters: geographic location, types of programs offered by platforms, customers' industry, average rewards depending on vulnerability severity and industry, average cost of joining a platform, and average commission charged per payout to the researcher.
 Table 2 shows the bug bounty platforms included in this study and their geographic location.